 Dr. Philomena Asante

 Dr. Philomena Asante is a pediatrician, public health leader, and school/college health expert passionate about creating a diverse healthcare leadership workforce.
 She leads Diva Docs Boston, an organization that creates networking, leadership and sponsorship opportunities for Black women physicians working in Greater Boston.
-She is the creator of the Diva Docs series of Coverage columns, recruiting, conducting interviews, reviewing and producing monthly columns highlighting the important perspectives of Black women physicians on issues such as maternal health, mental health, dermatology, emergency medicine, anesthesiology infectious disease, including HIV, neonatology and genetics.
+She is also the founder of The Black Women Doctors Network ,a professional networking platform that creates career-building sponsorship opportunities for Black women physicians.
+Dr. Asante is the creator of the Diva Docs series of Coverage columns, recruiting, conducting interviews, reviewing, and producing monthly columns highlighting the important perspectives of Black women physicians on issues such as maternal health, mental health, dermatology, emergency medicine, anesthesiology, urology, neonatology, genetics, weight management, pediatrics, allergies and asthma, and infectious disease, including HIV.

-Dr. Asante is a founding member of PROWD (Promoting and Respecting Our Women Doctors), a national organization of gender-equity researchers who collaborate with each other on a volunteer basis to support the health care workforce.
-She also serves as the deputy chair of the Alumni Engagement Committee at the Harvard Chan School of Public Health and as a member of both the Women Physicians Section and Diversity committees of the Massachusetts Medical Society.
+Dr. Asante is the vice-chair of the Women Physicians Section Governing Council at the Massachusetts Medical Society and a member of the society's Committee on Diversity.
+She also serves as the deputy chair of the Alumni Engagement Committee at the Harvard Chan School of Public Health and is a member of the advisory board of the American Medical Women’s Association’s new leadership certificate program.

-Dr. Asante enjoys spending time with her family, taking long walks along the ocean, breathing new life into old pieces of furniture, and growing colorful, fragrant flowers in her garden.
+In her spare time, Dr. Asante enjoys spending time with her family, taking long walks along the ocean, breathing new life into old pieces of furniture, and growing colorful, fragrant flowers in her English cottage-style garden.